Ill health can strike a relationship at any time.

 Reset expectations

 Adapting to change may be something that happens once or something that is continually needed.
 The roles previously held in the relationship may well have needed to change when illness struck, which can be painful and frustrating for both partners.
 This can take time to accept and settle in to.
 There may be dreams and plans that need to be put on hold or adjusted which can bring with them feelings of disappointment and grief.
-While is can be easy, and sometimes necessary, to focus on what has been lost, and to grieve for that, it’s also important to focus on what remains.
+While it can be easy, and sometimes necessary, to focus on what has been lost, and to grieve for that, it’s also important to focus on what remains.
 There may be much that has been taken away from you as a couple, but there will also be things that can still take place and maybe even new activities, adventures and memories to be made that you’d never considered before.

 Embrace teamwork